-Harvey, a Delta blues rocker, co-wrote "Delta Dawn" with Larry Collins, one-half of the famed Collins Kids rockabilly duo with his sister Lorrie.
-Producer Billy Sherill picked the song for Tucker's Columbia Records debut album after he saw Midler perform it on The Tonight Show.
+Harvey, a Delta blues-rocker, co-wrote "Delta Dawn" with Larry Collins, one-half of the famed Collins Kids rockabilly duo with his sister Lorrie.
+Producer Billy Sherrill picked the song for Tucker's Columbia Records debut album after he saw Midler perform it on The Tonight Show.

 An Adult Contemporary and Country Standard

 Read More: The 10 Best Tanya Tucker Songs, Ranked

 Adult contemporary star and "I am Woman" and "I Don't Know How to Love Him" singer Helen Reddy's version from 1973 took Tucker's number six-country hit to the top spot on the Billboard easy listening charts.
 Since it came out close to Reddy's Capitol Records single, Midler's Atlantic Records support team withheld her version from radio play.
 Instead, its b-side "Boogie Woogie Bugle Boy" became a hit.